This post is part of the series Hospitality

 Other posts in this series:

 Hi, Friend!
-If this is the first time you are joining us, I encourage you to check out the other parts of this special series on hospitality.
-We began with the discovery that the secret to great hospitality is actually our attitude and then learned how to adjust our attitude in order to nurture the right spirit of hospitality.
+If this is the first time you are joining us, I encourage you to check out the rest of this series on hospitality.
+We began with the discovery that the secret to great hospitality is actually our attitude.
+Then we learned how to adjust our attitude in order to nurture the right spirit of hospitality.
 Last time we talked about three things that can hold us back and how to overcome them.
 If you have been following along, you might be thinking right about now: “Ok, I get that hospitality is an attitude.
 I’m working on setting aside my unrealistic expectations and setting boundaries.
 But what about unexpected guests?”

 For many of us, the thought of unexpected guests dropping by completely randomly can be terrifying.
 Perhaps you are introverted and prefer to carefully plan your socialization.
 Maybe you are super busy, juggling a chaotic schedule, and that one thing may cause everything to fall apart.
-Or it could be that you are in the season of life where your home is not “guest ready” — whether due to having young children or experiencing a health crisis.
+Or it could be that you are in the season of life where your home is not “guest ready”.
+This might be due to having young children or experiencing a health crisis.

 How would you like to shed that fear?
 That anxiety?
 Do you long to maintain a sense of calm when the phone or doorbell rings?Do you long for a sense of calm when the doorbell rings?
 Here are 4 ways to always be ready for unexpected, “drop-in”, surprise guests.
 Click To Tweet